DevExpress-Examples/blazor-theme-and-size-mode-switcher/Readme.md

 # Implement a Theme Switcher in Blazor Applications

 This example demonstrates how to add a Theme Switcher to your application.
-Users can switch between DevExpress Fluent and Classic themes and an external Bootstrap theme.
-This example uses the [DxResourceManager.RegisterTheme(ITheme)](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxResourceManager.RegisterTheme(DevExpress.Blazor.ITheme)) method to apply a theme at application startup and the [IThemeChangeService.SetTheme()](https://docs.devexpress.com/Blazor/DevExpress.Blazor.IThemeChangeService.SetTheme(DevExpress.Blazor.ITheme)) method to change themes at runtime.
+Users can switch between DevExpress Fluent and Classic themes and external Bootstrap themes.
+This example uses the [DxResourceManager.RegisterTheme(ITheme)](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxResourceManager.RegisterTheme(DevExpress.Blazor.ITheme)) method to apply a theme at application startup and the [IThemeChangeService.SetTheme()](https://docs.devexpress.com/Blazor/DevExpress.Blazor.IThemeChangeService.SetTheme(DevExpress.Blazor.ITheme)) method to change the theme at runtime.

 ![Blazor - Theme Switcher](images/blazor-theme-switcher.png)